eloops/hocr2pdf/README.md

 }

-//overlay the image - pdfkit only supports PNG & JPEG if (hocrObj.rotation > 0) {
+//overlay the image - pdfkit only supports PNG & JPEG
+// Note this code does not work at present if (hocrObj.rotation > 0) {
   var imgBuf = sharp(image).rotate(hocrObj.rotation).toBuffer()
   doc.image(imgBuf, 0, 0, {